kumahq/kuma-demo/vagrant/README.md

 ### Traffic Permissions

-Traffic Permissions allow you to determine security rules for services that consume other services via their Tags.
+Traffic Permissions allow you to determine how services communicate.
 It is a very useful policy to increase security in the mesh and compliance in the organization.
 You can determine what source services are allowed to consume specific destination services.
 The service field is mandatory in both sources and destinations.

 #### Adding Traffic Permission Policy